-Video recording devices are operational at Ephrata Intermediate School, Middle School, and High School to better secure the building and adjacent parking areas.
+Video recording devices are operational at all Ephrata Area School District buildings to better secure the building and adjacent parking areas.
 The cameras monitor video only.
 Persons who remain on School District property shall not have an expectation of privacy.
 The recordings created shall be the property of the Ephrata Area School District, and may be used by the District as it deems appropriate.
-This notice is posted by the Ephrata Area Board of School Directors pursuant to Policy No. 811.
+This notice is posted by the Ephrata Area Board of School Directors.

 VIDEO CAMERAS ON SCHOOL TRANSPORTATION

 All school transportation contracted or operated by the Ephrata Area School District may be monitoring student behavior by means of a video camera that will be activated to record video, and maybe expanded to include audio, whenever the bus is in operation.
 The use of surveillance systems on school transportation is intended to promote safety and to discourage student misconduct while they are being transported.
 This notice is posted by the Ephrata Area Board of School Directors pursuant to Policy No. 810.1.
 (Click here for complete text)